-The sleep plan – OMG, I almost forgot!
-Yikes – we are just a couple of weeks away (even less for some of you) from the start of school, and our kids are sleep-schedule disasters.
+The sleep plan— OMG, I almost forgot!
+Yikes—we are just 3 weeks away from the start of school, and our kids are sleep-schedule disasters.
 We let it happen.
 We let them gradually follow their tween and teen circadian rhythms right into the swirly whirl of unstructured summer existence.
 We allowed for the full release of their inner night-owl.
 Recently in fact, our kids have tucked us parents into bed, they themselves dropping off much later (or sometimes really early the next morning), only to awaken around lunch-time the following day.
 Oh, Nellie.

 - No screen time in the hour before stated bedtime.
 This means having no TV even anywhere nearby, since the lights of the TV will awaken the mind even if out of view.
 And definitely no video games.

 - Digital devices should spend their nights in some other room altogether—not the bedroom.
 Use an alarm clock to wake-up rather than a smartphone, and don’t buy that bit about night-screen lighting and “Do Not Disturb” settings—the devices are still better at a distance.
 People still glance at their phones for texts and checks, and that means a part of their brain is still “on” (and interested in how many “likes” or hearts a post has gotten) rather than shutting down

 - Plan on a minimum of 30-45 minutes to get ready for bed and to calmly wind down.

 - Consider reading an enjoyable, non-school-related, non-stressful, not-too-exciting book or magazine.
 Or choose downright dry reading material, for that matter (would you like to borrow a medical journal?).

 - Consider listening to calming music or sounds of nature (not peppy music!).

 - Consider scribbling a short list of gratitudes for the day— peaceful thoughts!